 ℹ️

 You're reading Part 3 of my After the End of History essay series which delves into the crisis of authority and legitimacy facing liberal democracy.
-[Read Part 1 and Part 2].
+[Read Part 1, Part 2, and Part 4].

 Overall, the essay series serves as a call to reimagine our politics to address contemporary challenges by reviving the foundational questions of political life, aiming to reinvigorate public discourse with moral and ethical considerations about the societies we aspire to create.